The Schmidt number as a universal entanglement measure: Entanglement Measures

 with

-as explained above by local invertables and local projections.
+as explained above by local invertibles and local projections together with classical mixing.
 Let us call the pure state $|\tilde\psi_r\rangle$ the generator of $\sigma_r$.
 From the property (ii) of an entanglement measure, we can conclude that for each generator $|\tilde\psi_r\rangle$ of the state $\sigma_r$ holds

-Thus we can formulate the following observation. \begin{observation} The generator of any mixed quantum state has an equal or a larger amount of entanglement as the mixed quantum state, and under all states $\rho_{\rm max}$ satisfying Eq.~(\ref{Eq:maxent}) must exist a pure state. $\blacksquare$ \end{observation} This statement generalizes Observations~\ref{Obs:Uni}~and~\ref{Obs:Mono} to mixed quantum states.
+Thus we can formulate the following observation. \begin{observation} The generator of any mixed quantum state has an equal or a larger amount of entanglement than the generated mixed quantum state.
+Under all states $\rho_{\rm max}$ satisfying Eq.~(\ref{Eq:maxent}) must exist a pure state. $\blacksquare$ \end{observation} This statement generalizes Observations~\ref{Obs:Uni}~and~\ref{Obs:Mono} to mixed quantum states.

-In general, entanglement measures are defined by a mathematical background.
-The various definitions of entanglement measures are usually not usable to perform any experiment, which delivers the value of the entanglement measure for the state under study as a direct outcome.
-The other way around, a general experimental setup cannot use every kind of entanglement, for example bound entangled states for a distillation protocol.
-Moreover, it turns out that the states $|\phi_r\rangle$ -- with equally distributed Schmidt coefficients -- are not the best ones to perform, for example, quantum computation, see~\cite{GrossEisert}.
-An entanglement measure optimized for a special experimental setup needs to be found.
-And for this experiment we need to find the suitable set of LOCC, $\mathcal C_{\mathcal X}$.